Hassan198646/Hassan198646/README.md

 <h2 align="left">Hi 👋!
-My name is Ali and I'm a Mern Stack Web Developer, from Sheikhupura.</h2>
+My name is Hassan Farooq and I'm a Mern Stack Web Developer, from Sheikhupura.</h2>

 ###